epistemex/vdj-data/README.md

 - Currently system calls (detection of folder paths etc.) only works with Windows.

-Feel free to use the issue tracker to report issues, feature requests.
+Feel free to use the issue tracker to [report issues](https://github.com/silverspex/vdj-data/issues), feature requests.

 License
 -------

-There is currently no license available.
-You may download and evaluate the package and use it in your personal non-commercial projects.
-Future licenses will be made available for personal as well as commercial use.
+**There is currently no license available.** However, you may download and evaluate the package and use it in your personal non-commercial projects.
+Future licenses may be made available for personal as well as commercial use.

 Disclaimer: this project is unofficial and not affiliated with Atomix.